osc-moi/docs/code-of-conduct.md

 	_________________________________________________

+## Conclusion

+It is your own obligation to make sure you have a clear understanding of our Code of Conduct.
+Any question about this Code of Conduct can be directed to any member of the leadership body.

 OSC - Moi University reserves the right to revise, make exceptions to, or otherwise amend these policies in whole or in part.
 If you have any questions reagarding these policies, please contact OSC - Moi University by email at _____